cheatsnake/classify/README.md

 ## :zap: Launch local server

-### Install packages
+1. Install packages
 ```sh
 npm install
 ```
-### Create .env file with secret key
+2. Create .env file with secret key\
-:warning: Classify uses double encryption.
-This means that after encrypting the message with your key, the received encrypted message is encrypted again with the key that is defined in the .env file.
-Therefore, each created copy of the application will have its own built-in key, and will not support decryption of encrypted messages from another application.
 ```sh
 SECRET_KEY=CreateReliableKeyUsingRandomGenerator
 ```
+> :warning: :warning: :warning: Classify uses double encryption.
+This means that after encrypting the message with your key, the received encrypted message is encrypted again with the key that is defined in the .env file.
+Therefore, each created copy of the application will have its own built-in key, and will not support decryption of encrypted messages from another application.

-### Runs the server with Nodemon for development
+3. Runs the server with Nodemon for development
 ```sh
 npm run dev
 ```
-The page will reload if you make edits.\
+> The page will reload if you make edits.\
-You will also see any lint errors in the console.\
+> You will also see any lint errors in the console.\
-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+> Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

-### Launch tests
+4. Launch tests
 ```sh
 npm run test
 ```

-### Create a production build
+5. Create a production build
 ```sh
 npm run build
 ```

-### Runs the server of production build
+6. Runs the server of production build
 ```sh
 npm start
 ```
-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+> Open [http://localhost:5000](http://localhost:5000) to view it in the browser.